 Alarmed by the drain on natural ecosystems, local governments have already provoked a backlash.
 The Sacramento County Board of Supervisors, relying on inflated Fish and Wildlife statistics, has gone so far as to declare all marijuana cultivation to be water waste; increasingly, state officials have begun to crack down on grows caught diverting water which isn’t rightfully theirs.
 Water-wasting growers are under attack from all sides.

 Yet, at least some officials at Fish and Wildlife apparently know the difference between irresponsible riparian robbers and conscious cannabis cultivators.
 Director Charlton Bonham testified to a legislative committee that his department had made good progress working with cannabis farmers who wanted to be in compliance with the state’s tightening water allotments and that his team had already performed 100 inspections by early July 2015.
 As evidence of further acquiescence, the North Coast Regional Water Quality Control Board has announced new waste discharge requirements (WDR) which would, for the first time in history, regulate the water use of north coast pot growers.
 Farmers who attended public meetings on the issue reported a surprisingly genuine willingness to learn about their industry on the part of the water board; after taking public comments, the board is expected to finalize its permit program this fall.

-Regardless of whether it comes through drying climate or regulating agencies, western cannabis cultivators are due for a winnowing.
 Those who cannot find a sustainable relationship with their water supplies will find themselves out in the cold; those who respect the watersheds – and the agencies empowered to protect them – will watch their gardens thrive.